 - Top evenly with reserve crumb mixture.

-- Bake for 60-70 minutes: Dutch oven 17 coals spread evenly on top, 8 on bottom; conventional oven, uncovered.
+- Bake for 50-60 minutes, start checking at 30 minutes: Dutch oven 17 coals spread evenly on top, 8 on bottom

 - Remove and let cool slightly, then serve with whipped topping or vanilla ice cream (then eat the leftovers for breakfast in the morning;)